 - Use the keyboard by holding down the Alt key and repeatedly pressing the Tab key

 - Perform a 3 finger gesture on your Chromebook touchpad.

-To show all you open windows on your Chromebook using a touchpad gesture, you again will place 3 fingers on the touchpad.
+To show all your open windows on your Chromebook using a touchpad gesture, you again will place 3 fingers on the touchpad.
 This time, slide your fingers down.

 Some users do not like using the touchpad.
 Earlier I said you can connect a wired or wireless mouse to a Chromebook.
 Even with a mouse connected, your touchpad will still work which may cause a problem for some.
-One option is to turn of tap to click which I explained earlier.
-However, what if you want to turn off the touchpad completely?
+One option is to turn off tap-to-click which I explained earlier.
+Another option is to turn off the touchpad completely.

 - Change Debugging keyboard shortcuts from Disabled to Enabled

 - You will be prompted to restart.
 Go ahead and reboot.

 - Once you are logged back on the Chromebook, press the Search key + Shift + P